bodhicougar/viktoria-castellano-broken/src/pages/productions.md

       relativeUrl: true
 template: page
 ---

-# "Mein Freund Harvey" - On stage in January 2022
+* ## **"Mein Freund Harvey" - on stage in January 2022**

+\    *Boulevard*

+\    Viktoria as nurse "Kelly" in a mental hospital.

-## **ProVideo News.TV – Projekttheater Hall in Tirol, directed by Kurt Benkovic, written by Sarah Milena Rendel**
+* ## **ProVideo News.TV – Projekttheater Hall in Tirol, directed by Kurt Benkovic, written by Sarah Milena Rendel**

-October 2021
+\    October 2021

  The young Tyrolean author Sarah Milena Rendel (born in 1992) dealt with the impact of the pandemic          on private news television in 2020.
 As a result, she wrote a comedy that illuminates the gender roles of both men and women in this work field.
 The transmission of news in permanent live broadcasts offers quite a few surprises and due to the isolation to the world, lots of intrigues can be spun in order to rise up the career ladder.

 **Cast:**